-If you are not sure which courses to take, you may register for more than eight courses at the start of the year.
+If you are not sure which courses to take, please register for all courses at the start of the year.
 It is possible to drop one or more of the courses during the year, provided the subjects still being taken are equivalent to eight or more courses.